Last Updated on October 28, 2020 by Kirsty Smithson

 The face mask/respirator needs to have a good seal against the face in order to prevent any leaks.

 A beard or facial hair will prevent a good seal and mean there are gaps around the face piece.

 If there are gaps, then it means the dirty or contaminated air being breathed in will not go directly to the air filter, meaning you will breathe it into your lungs instead.

 So it’s essential that you make sure the mask fits correctly with no gaps each time you wear it.

 Being clean shaven will ensure a good seal to the face when wearing tight fitting masks, thus preventing any leaks or breathing in of contaminated air.

 Some people, for religious or other reasons, cannot get rid of their facial hair and will need alternative forms of RPE.

-Give our office a call on 0161 761 4424 to arrange a face fit test or email us at email@example.com
+Give our office a call on 0161 761 4424 to arrange a face fit test or to enquire about ‘face fit train the tester’ training.
+You can also email us at email@example.com

 Did you find this article interesting?
 Then check out our other interesting articles below.

 For all your asbestos training needs call us on 0161 761 4424 or visit https://www.armcoasbestostraining.co.uk/asbestos-training-courses/ to book an asbestos training course.